Batavians have good hot-weather germination, and excellent heat & cold tolerance.

 Culture: May be started indoors in March and at regular intervals thereafter, or sowed outdoors as soon as ground can be worked.
 Many varieties won’t germinate in soil temperatures above 75° and most shut down above 80°.
 Where available, we present data here from a California germination experiment at 84°.

-Look for the snowflake symbol after each cultivar description for indication that a variety is hardy through at least a part of our Maine winter.
+The snowflake symbol after a cultivar description indicates that a variety is hardy through at least a part of our Maine winter.

 Days to maturity are from direct seeding.

 - BOR: Bottom Rot

 - DM: Downy Mildew

 Pest: Aster Leafhopper (vector for Aster Yellows disease)